Authentise/pack3d/README.md

 }
 ```

-## Output example (related to the input example):
+## Example rotation-locked output JSON:

 1. The co-packed objects have VolumeWithSpacing = 0.
 This is because their volume is already contemplated in the value of the main co-packing object's VolumeWithSpacing.

-2. Notice the scaling visible in the 3x3 rotation matrix.
+2. Notice the scaling is already calculated into the 4x4 translation & rotation matrix.

 3. pack3d can either fail to pack a set of objects entirely - an error status is displayed in the command line, or pack3d can manage to pack fewer objects in such case the objects that did not make it into the build volume will have a null Transformation = `[0, 0, 0, 0], [0, 0, 0, 0], [0, 0, 0, 0], [0, 0, 0, 1]`.